tgrassl/bananaquit/README.md

 ]
 ...
 ```
-Finally add your selector inside your index.html and you are ready to go.
+Finally add the selector inside the index.html and you are ready to go.

 ```html
 <body>